 - High School Diploma/GED

-- Complete ENG-0990 Language Fundamentals II with “C” or higher or achieve appropriate score on English Placement Test
+- Complete ENG-0995 Applied College Literacies with “C” or higher or achieve appropriate score on English Placement Test

-- Complete ODJFS form 1175 and the BCI/FBI check at an approved ODJFS site using code 5104.013 and return the receipt of completion for background check and ODJFS form 1175 to the Program Manager at least two weeks prior to the start of ECED-1010 Introduction to Early Childhood Education: Children's Development and Programs.
-Social Security Card and picture ID required for Webcheck background process to be completed.
+- As part of the ECED 1010 Introduction to Early Childhood Education, students will be required to complete a BCI/FBI check at an approved ODJFS site.
+Social Security card and picture ID will be required for the Webcheck background process to be completed.
 Students under 18 years of age must be accompanied by a parent or legal guardian.

-- All BCI and FBI background check information must be submitted to the Program Manager.
-Students whose reports have not been submitted as per policy, or who do no tmeet the Prohibitive Offenses Rehabilitation (listed in ODJFS Appendix A to Rule 5101:2-13-09) will not be permitted to continue enrollment in the Early Childhood Education programs or teacher education courses, as student will be unable to complete required field and observation experiences as part of the program requirements approved by the Ohio Department of Education and the program Accreditor, the National Association for the Education of Young Children (NAEYC).
+- Students whose reports have not been submitted as per policy, or who do no tmeet the Prohibitive Offenses Rehabilitation (listed in ODJFS Appendix A to Rule 5101:2-13-09) will not be permitted to continue enrollment in the Early Childhood Education programs or teacher education courses, as student will be unable to complete required field and observation experiences as part of the program requirements approved by the Ohio Department of Education and the program Accreditor, the National Association for the Education of Young Children (NAEYC).